 Chinese garlic green beans

 My mind goes straight to these Chinese green beans with garlic sauce whenever I crave Szechuan food.
-There’s something so satisfying about biting into these juicy and blistered green beans – they are so full of flavor and so tender!
+There’s something so satisfying about biting into these juicy and blistered green beans – they are so full of flavor and very tender!

-Are Chinese Long Beans Like Green Beans?
+Chinese Long Beans or Green Beans?

 Ingredients for Chinese garlic green beans